moseschmiedel/bachelor-thesis/text/thesis.typ

 The algorithm can be visualized by drawing circles, each with the measured distance at the anchor as radius, around the positions of the anchors.
 The position of the end node is estimated by the point of intersection of all the circles.
-In a perfect scenario this single point of intersection would exist, but in a real-world scenario the distance measurement always includes an error.
-Due to this error the circles all intersect at different points.
+In a perfect scenario, this single point of intersection would exist, but in a real-world scenario the distance measurement always includes an error.
+Due to this error, the circles all intersect at different points.
 These points describe an area in which the real position of the end node must be located.

 #figure(